Cluster samples by beta diversity k-means.

 Beta diversity distance algorithm(s) to use.
 Options are:

 weighted=FALSE, only presence/absence is considered.
 Multiple values allowed.
-Default:TRUE- normalized
+Default:NULL- normalized

 A